mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 ### What the heck is a patch panel?

 From reading a lot of homelab blog posts, I noticed a lot of other homelabbers integrating a patch panel into their racks.
+When it came time to finally build my server rack, I finally had to ask the question that had been on my mind for years:

-When it came time to finally build my server rack, I finally had to ask the question, "What the heck is a patch panel?"
+- "What the heck is a patch panel?"

 Shopping around for patch panels made me even more confused.
 It's just a row of empty spaces?
 What's the point?

-The point of a patch panel didn't truly click for me until I built the rack.
+The concept didn't click for me until I built my rack.
 In short, the patch panel keeps the clutter of your networking cables behind your rack rather than in front of it.

 For example, without a patch panel, connecting my managed switch to my PoE switch would look like this: